 The master output of Scratch Live can be controlled using the master gain control.
-This adjusts the output volume of all tracks played.
-Ctrlclick the knob to reset it to 12 o'clock.
+This adjusts the volume of all tracks played.
+Ctrl-click the knob to reset it to 12 o'clock.

 NOTE: For best results, set the master gain to 12 o'clock, and adjust the volume of individual tracks using the track gain adjustment.
-See "Track Gain" on page 14.